 Simply put, the more insulation you can afford, the better.
 Insulating the roof is essential, but an insular layer inside the walls can also keep things warm and comfortable in the cold winter months.
 Insulating your new home not only keeps the inside warm in winter but also cooler in the hot summer months, adding up to significant savings on your energy bills over time.

 Consider upgrading to double-paned or triple-paned windows for your home for a modest increase in building costs, and consider adding glass storm doors to your external entrances.
 This extra step will go a long way toward keeping drafts out and keeping things warm and toasty inside.
 Also, don't forget to use quality sealant and caulking around windows, and add weather stripping to the doors.

 Everyone loves a cozy fireplace in winter, but when not installed or used properly, your fireplace can actually vent more warm air out of the house than into it.
 If you install a fireplace, make sure it's installed to proper standards, make sure the damper works properly, and have the flue clean and swept periodically for maximum safety.
 Better yet, to increase warmth and efficiency, consider installing a wood-burning stove as an alternative to a fireplace.

 PROTECT YOUR PIPES

-When water pipes freeze, they can crack, causing water to leak out and cause damage to your home.
+When water pipes freeze, they can crack, causing water to leak out and cause damage your home.
 When designing your home's infrastructure, the further your water pipes are from the exterior, the safer they will be from freezing.
 Any exterior pipes should be protected with insulating wraps; if your home has a crawl space underneath, be sure to wrap any water pipes in that space as well.
 When the temperatures fall below freezing, let your faucets drip to help prevent the water in the pipes from sitting and freezing.